My Moroccan odyssey

 The highlight of our day for me was experiencing the majestic Todra Gorge.
 Both the Todra and Dades rivers have carved out cliff-sided canyons in their final 40km stretch through the Atlas Mountains, leaving behind a series of reliefs and etches in the rocks.
 Todra is the name of the last 600m of the canyon.
 The river has since dried up, leaving it to your imagination to picture the power of nature to carve out the landscape.
 The canyons aren't wide (often as little as 10m), but they rise up to 400m in some places.
 The canyon floor is mostly dry, with only small streams of water, as you can see in my photos.

 At the end of our 350km journey was the city of Ouarzazate (pronounced war-za-zat).
-The city, nicknamed the door of the desert, sits at an elevation of 1160m, in the middle of a plateau south of the High Atlas Mountains.
+The city, nicknamed "the door of the desert", sits at an elevation of 1160m, in the middle of a plateau south of the High Atlas Mountains.
 It is Morocco's film capital, where Atlas Studios is located.
 Loads of films have been shot in Ouarzazate, including Gladiator, The living daylights, The mummy, season 3 of Games of thrones, and season 5 of Prison break.
 Ouarzazate was the most 'modern' of the cities we visited, kind of a sanitised version of the traditional, older cities in Morocco.
 We even stayed in an Ibis, albeit one built to look like a traditional Moroccan building.
 The hotel was in better condition than some of the others we'd stayed in, but I think I preferred the others on the tour as they felt more authentic.
+That's the Ibis, in the below circle collection in the circle.

 B and I had a wander around the town square just as the sun was setting.
-It was pretty square and I just loved the lights.
+It was pretty square and I just loved the street lamps.
 I bought a rug in a shop just off the square, with Berber symbols woven into the design.
+That's it in the above photo, still hanging on my wall.

 Our brief stay in the city included a visit to the Taourirt kasbah, the former el Glaoui palace, the only real historical site of interest in Ouarzazate.
 It was built in the 19th century and reached the height of its importance during the 1930s when the el Glaoui powers were at their peak.